cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/01-intro-poet.md

 The **particle-flow (PF) algorithm** aims at reconstructing and identifying all stable particles in the event, i.e., electrons, muons, photons, charged hadrons and neutral hadrons, with a thorough combination of all CMS sub-detectors towards an optimal determination of their direction, energy and type.
 This **list of individual particles is then used**, as if it came from a Monte-Carlo event generator, to build jets (from which the quark and gluon energies and directions are inferred), to determine the missing transverse energy (which gives an estimate of the direction and energy of the neutrinos and other invisible particles), to reconstruct and identify taus from their decay products and more.

-The PF algorithm and all its reconstruction *tributaries* are written in C++ and are part of the **CMSSW** software.
-The PF algorithm will be covered in detail during the Advanced Tools lesson of the live workshop.
+The PF algorithm and all its reconstruction tributaries are written in C++ and are part of the **CMSSW** software.
+The PF algorithm will be covered in detail during the [Advanced Tools lesson](https://cms-opendata-workshop.github.io/workshop2023-advobjects/) of the live workshop.

 ## The Physics Object Extractor Tool (POET)

 The 2015 POET repository instructions read *"...
-POET repository contains packages that **verse** instructions and examples on how to extract physics (objects) information from Run 2 (MiniAOD format) CMS open/legacy data and methods or tools needed for processing them"*
+POET repository contains packages that provide instructions and examples on how to extract physics (objects) information from Run 2 (MiniAOD format) CMS open/legacy data and methods or tools needed for processing them"*

 POET was thought, originally, as tool to **learn** how to use CMSSW to access objects in an easier fashion.
-The code written by CMS experienced users could be extremely convoluted, but it all follows the same logic.
+The code written by CMS experienced users can be extremely convoluted, but it all follows the same logic.
 POET tries to show how to do it in a pedagogical way by separating the processing of different objects.
-We will learn about this in this section.

-POET is just a **collection of CMSSW EDAnalyzers**, very similar to [the one](https://cms-opendata-workshop.github.io/workshop2022-lesson-cmssw/03-edanalyzers/index.html) your already worked with beforehand, the `DemoAnalyzer`.
+POET is just a **collection of CMSSW EDAnalyzers**, very similar to [the one](https://cms-opendata-workshop.github.io/workshop2023-lesson-cmssw/03-edanalyzers/index.html) your already worked with beforehand, the `DemoAnalyzer`.
+It is also similar in structure and content to ["NanoAOD"](https://github.com/cms-opendata-analyses/AOD2NanoAODOutreachTool), a CMS data format developed during Run 2 that is even smaller than MiniAOD.

-We will learn about them in order to extract the information we need.
+We will learn about the EDAnalyzers in order to extract the information we need.
 We will **focus** on getting our code in shape so we can perform a simplified analysis using 2015 Run 2 data. **Most users of Open Data will not need to edit or change the configuration of POET**: for any analysis that can be built using POET-like (or ``NanoAOD-like") ROOT files, POET could be run as a first step in a scaled-up analysis workflow.

 ### How to run with POET

 As a useful reference, let us start with learning how to run with POET.

-First, fire up your [`CMSSW` Docker container](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/index.html#download-the-docker-image-for-cmssw-open-data-and-start-a-container) already used during the pre-exercises.
+First, fire up your [`CMSSW` Docker container](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/03-docker-for-cms-opendata/index.html#download-the-docker-image-for-cmssw-open-data-and-start-a-container) already used during the pre-exercises.

 ~~~
 docker start -i my_od #use the name you gave to yours